Perth Amboy, New Jersey: Education

+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.About Our Schools, Middlesex County Magnet Schools.
+Accessed February 8, 2025.
+"These high schools are free public schools that offer hands-on, integrated learning opportunities for students in grades 9-12 interested in all types of careers as well as higher education.
+Any student who resides anywhere in Middlesex County's 25 municipalities student may apply to the school district.
+If accepted, the home school district will permit the student to attend and will organize daily transportation at no cost to the student's family."

 Assumption Catholic School (Pre-K–8) and Perth Amboy Catholic Primary School / Upper School (Pre-K–8) operate under the supervision of Roman Catholic Diocese of Metuchen.

 In 1903, the Perth Amboy Public Library became the first Carnegie library in the state, made possible through a grant of $20,000 from Andrew Carnegie Foundation and donations from local philanthropists, which were supplemented in 1914 by an additional $30,000 in Carnegie grants to pay for two additional reading rooms.
-The library reopened in 2015 after a $2 million renovation project that kept the library closed for more than two years.
+The library reopened in 2015 after a $2 million renovation project that kept the library closed for more than two years.Hazard, Sharon.
+"A Gift That Keeps on Giving: NJ's Carnegie Libraries - Industrialist Andrew Carnegie built 36 libraries in New Jersey — each an architectural gem.
+Thanks to preservation efforts and creative reuse, most still serve their communities.", New Jersey Monthly, April 8, 2013.
+Accessed December 19, 2019.
+"Perth Amboy’s library, dedicated in 1903, is in the process of being enlarged to meet the growing needs of its community while maintaining its architectural integrity."

 Notable people

 People who were born in, residents of, or otherwise closely associated with Perth Amboy include: